JetBrains/kotlin-multiplatform-dev-docs/topics/development/multiplatform-connect-to-apis.md

 applications, but this is where you can call the specific functionality of your shared module.

 Providing the right implementations with expected and actual functions or directly through entry points works well for simple scenarios.
-However, if you use a dependency injection framework in your project, we recommend using it in simple cases to ensure consistency.
+However, if you use a dependency injection framework in your project, we recommend also using it in simple cases to ensure consistency.

 ### Dependency injection framework

-A modern application typically uses a dependency injection (DI) framework to create a loosely coupled architecture.
-The DI framework allows injecting dependencies into components based on the current environment.
+A modern application can use a dependency injection (DI) framework to decide which implementation to use on the fly and create a loosely coupled architecture this way.

-Any DI framework that supports Kotlin Multiplatform can help you inject different dependencies for different platforms.
+Any DI framework that supports Kotlin Multiplatform can help you inject different dependencies into your components at runtime depending on the platform.

-For example, [Koin](https://insert-koin.io/) is a dependency injection framework that supports Kotlin Multiplatform:
+For example, [Koin](https://insert-koin.io/) is a dependency injection framework that supports Kotlin Multiplatform.
+You can implement the `Platform` example using Koin as follows:

 ```kotlin
 // In the common source set: